-- was a bona fide legal resident of Texas at the time of entry into service and has resided in Texas for a period of not less than twelve (12) months prior to registration; - served as an active duty member for 181 days or more in the United States armed forces or in certain auxiliary services and received an honorable discharge from the armed forces; and - 3. is not eligible to receive educational benefits under federal legislation in effect at the time of registration with the following provisions: - A student in default on federal or state loan may not receive Hazlewood benefit. - b.
+- 1. who, at the time of entry into the U.S. Armed Forces are Texas residents, designated Texas as Home of Record, or entered the service in Texas; - served as an active duty member for 181 days or more in the U.S. Armed Forces or in certain auxiliary services and received an honorable discharge from the armed forces; and - 3. is eligible to receive educational benefits under federal legislation in effect at the time of registration unless using the Post 9/11 GI Bill and then only with the following provision:

 A student may receive partial Hazlewood benefit for an amount equal to the difference in their federal benefits and the amount they otherwise would have received through Hazlewood.